• Visit

 • Events

-Joshua Weed House and Fernwood Resort.
-Joshua Weed began his career as a builder (including the mill and church at Pier Cove, the mills at Jimmy Hailes and nearby Singapore) and then as a farmer he purchased 124 acres of land in 1874 which he planted as orchards.
+Joshua Weed began his career as a builder.
+He built the mill and church at Pier Cove, a mill at Singapore and a mill at neighbor Jimmy Haile’s.
 He was one of the founders of the Douglas Basket factory.
-The house was later (1880) moved from across the Lakeshore road to its present site and enlarged and became the family-run resort “Fernwood”—complete with a pier on Lake Michigan to accept travelers and to transport fruit to market.
-One son became an accomplished musician, another the owner of the Douglas Basket Factory, and another one of the owners of Saugatuck’s Big Pavilion.
+As a farmer he purchased 124 acres of land in 1874 that he planted as orchards.
+In the 1860s, Weed’s house was moved across the Lakeshore Drive to its present site and enlarged to became the family-run Fernwood Resort — complete with a pier on Lake Michigan to accept travelers and transport fruit to market.
+Joshua’s sons Perry Weed became an accomplished musician, George Weed became an owner of the Douglas Basket Factory, and Elmer Weed became an owner of Saugatuck’s Big Pavilion.

 Contact